Disused railway stations on the Exeter to Plymouth Line: Cornwood

 A station was built at Cornwood by George Hennet.
-It was opened in 1852 and operated by him on behalf of the South Devon Railway until January 1857 when the railway company took over.
-Until April 1864 it was known as 'Cornwood Road'.
+It was opened in 1852 and operated by him on behalf of the South Devon Railway until January 1857, when the railway company took over.
+Until April 1864, it was known as Cornwood Road.

 An Italianate building on the north side of the single track housed a booking office and waiting room on the ground floor, with accommodation above for the station master.
 The line was doubled from Hemerdon to Cornwood on 14 May 1893 and a signal box was opened at the east end of the station, replacing an earlier one at the west end.
 This doubling required the construction of a new platform for westbound (down) trains.
 The double line was extended eastward to Blatchford viaduct on 19 November 1893 and a loop line was provided to the east of the platform for up trains.

-The station closed on 2 March 1959 but the station building can still be seen from passing trains.
+It was closed on 2 March 1959, but the station building can still be seen from passing trains.
 The up loop was retained until 26 February 1962 and the signal box until 26 February 1963.